 Life insurance vs. 401(k) for retirement savings

-Permanent life insurance comes with an investing feature, but you shouldn’t rely on it for retirement.
-A 401(k) is a more affordable option with higher returns.
+Permanent life insurance comes with an investing feature, but there are better ways to prepare for retirement.
+401(k) and IRA accounts are more affordable options with higher returns.

 Headshot of Katherine Murbach